mzakocs/PythonPresence/README.md

 apt and pip package manager are required.
 Google the package names to find installation instructions for other operating systems.

-> sudo apt install python-sipsimple

 > pip install configparser

 > pip install psycopg2

-> pip install python-sipsimple
+> sudo apt install python-sipsimple

 These dependencies are for config files, postgres support, and SIP stack support respectively.